DAnn2012/skeleton-elements-website/src/vue/index.md

 <link rel="stylesheet" href="path/to/skeleton-elements.css" />
 ```

-Wiht bunder (like webpack) you can import syles directly from JavaScript:
+Wiht bundler (like webpack) you can import styles directly from JavaScript:

 ```js
 import '@skeleton-elements/vue/skeleton-elements.css';